MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ### Quick checks

 - Verify that Surface Hub 2S is fully updated and otherwise meets the prerequisites described earlier.
 To learn more, see [Troubleshoot Surface Hub not Updating](troubleshoot-surface-hub-not-updating.md)
-- Ensure the Migration Launcher app has been installed on target Surface Hub 2S devices.
+- Ensure the Migration Launcher app is installed on target Surface Hub 2S devices.
-- Ensure the system has restarted after installing the Migration Launcher app.
+- Ensure the system restarts after installing the Migration Launcher app.

 ### Event logs

 - If migration doesn't proceed after 24 hours, check system event logs for possible errors, including a potential issue related to available storage space.
 - To open Event logs, on Surface Hub go to **Settings** > **Update & security** > **Logs** > **Event Viewer**.
 Event logs are located under **Windows Logs** > **System**.
-- You can filter for the following Event IDs, as listed below:6,7,8,9,10,11.
+- You can filter for the following Event IDs, as shown in the following figure: **6,7,8,9,10,11**.
 Select the **System log** > **Filter Current Log**:

     ![Screenshot that shows how to filter Event IDs](images/filter-event-viewer-hub2s-migration.png)